znicholasbrown/ai_66/Manual/CPSB.md

 sn-attack-group-gather-spacing

 Controls the relative proximity (to the group gather point) that grouped units must be in before the group is considered gathered.
-Must be \&gt;= 1.
+Must be >= 1.

 sn-group-leader-defense-distance

 Sets the defense distance for defenders of an important attack group leader.
-Must be \&gt;= 1.
+Must be >= 1.

 sn-percent-attack-soldiers

 Sets the percentage of defense soldiers that will be sent into battle (modified for difficulty level) the next time attack-now is issued.
 All newly created soldiers are defense soldiers by default, and will remain defense soldiers until attack-now is issued.
 For example, if 10 soldiers were defending a town, and sn-percent-attack-soldiers was set to 50, then 5 soldiers will form an attack group and attack.
 This SN only needs to be set once, but it can be changed as needed. sn-percent-attack-soldiers works best when not using sn-number-defend-groups.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.
 Default = 0.

 sn-percent-attack-boats

 Sets the percentage of defense boats that will be sent into battle (modified for difficulty level) the next time attack-now is issued.
 All newly created boats are defense boats by default, and will remain defense boats until attack-now is issued.
 Both attack soldiers and attack boats will attack when attack-now is issued.
 This SN only needs to be set once, but it can be changed as needed.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.
 Default = 0.

 sn-percent-attack-air

 Sets the percentage of defense air units that will be sent into battle (modified for difficulty level) the next time attack-now is issued.
 All newly created air units are defense air units by default, and will remain defense air units until attack-now is issued.
 Attack soldiers, attack air units and attack boats will attack when attack-now is issued.
 This SN only needs to be set once, but it can be changed as needed.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.
 Default = 0.

 MISCELLANEOUS ATTACK NUMBERS

 sn-percent-enemy-sighted-response

 Sets the percentage of idle troops that will respond to another unit being attacked.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.

 sn-enemy-sighted-response-distance

 Sets the distance inside of which units will be candidates for response to an enemy attack.
-Must be \&gt;= 0 and \&lt;= 144.
+Must be >= 0 and <= 144.

 sn-blot-exploration-map